 Packing for Costa Rica is surprisingly easy – Costa Rica has no dress code, so you can wear whatever you feel like!
 You won’t have to go out of your way to buy fancy ski wear or clothing that covers you head to toe to abide by local culture like you would in other countries.
 Chances are you already own all the clothes you’ll need to pack!

-There are a few products that you may not have thought of, though, or things that are easy to forget to pack for Costa Rica, so I hope my detailed packing list helps!
+There are a few products that you may not have thought of, though, or some essentials that are easy to forget to pack for Costa Rica, so I hope my detailed packing list helps!

 Best Luggage for Costa Rica

 If you’re hiking, or just want more clothing options, chances are you’ll need some extra kit and a 40l backpack won’t cut it for you.
 Instead, I recommend taking a 65l backpack.
 I took this one on my trip to Costa Rica, and it was fabulous!
-In fact, I’ve used it on every hiking trip I’ve ever been on.
 It has so many compartments, making it easy to separate your dirty laundry, toiletries etc. and also has plenty of space.

 I don’t recommend taking a suitcase to Costa Rica unless you’re staying in a resort as it’ll be a pain to move from place to place if you’re travelling around the country.